stgm/course-site/doc/final_grades.md

 ## Pass/fail

 A component can also be pass/fail, in which case it produces a pass ("v") or a fail ("x") instead of a grade on the 1--10 scheme.
-There are two strategies: `pass_all` requires every assignment to be passed, `pass_any` requires one of them.
-Neither weighs anything, so the assignments are written as a list.
+There are four strategies: `pass_all` requires every assignment to be passed, `pass_any` requires any one of them, and `pass_first` and `pass_last` pick one attempt out of a series (see "Attempts and resits" below).
+None of them weighs anything, so the assignments are written as a list.

     sp1_checks:
         type: pass_all